larspetrus/Roofpig/README.md

 ####'hover'

-How far out do the hidden side stickers hover away from the cube?
+How far out do the 'peek' stickers hover away from the cube?
 1 means 'not at all'.
 10 means 'too far'.
 It's easiest to use the aliases 'none', 'near' and 'far' (1, 2 and 7.1).
 Solved and ignored stickers don't hover.

 ####'speed'